 - While the bagel bites are resting, prepare your boiling liquid (below) and preheat your oven to 325°.

-- Bring water, honey, salt, and baking powder to a boil.
+- Bring water, honey, salt, and baking soda to a boil.

 Boil Bagel Bites